-3.1.3.
+3.1.2.
 Submitting the Request

-Vendors are required to submit a subscriber approval request (on behalf of their potential subscriber) via the NYSE Subscriber Approval website.
+Vendors are required to submit a Subscriber Request (on behalf of their potential subscriber) under Subscriber Request on the Data Services Dashboard.
 The NYSE reviews the request and assesses the status (financial, historical, compliance etc.) of the potential subscriber.
 (Note: The completed documentation can be scanned and saved by the vendor and attached to the request form or faxed directly to NYSE by the subscriber.)